West Coast of Sweden | Visit Västsverige

 Don’t forget your passports.
 There is a border check before you board.
 To avoid an issue, a valid identification is recommended for all members traveling with you.
 It is a simple and easy procedure, just don’t forget or you won’t be allowed to cross.
 When instructed, roll on board the M/F Tycho Brahe or the M/F Hamlet (appropriately named for the nearby Elsinore Castle which Danes claim is the home of the Shakespearean prince.)

-Once aboard, lock in or bring with your valuables, as you aren’t allowed to remain in the car for the crossing.
+Once aboard, lock-in or brin your valuables, as you aren’t allowed to remain in the car for the crossing.
 And don’t dally.
 Chop chop.
 Hurry upstairs toot suite.
 With only twenty minutes between the countries, there’s just barely enought time to grab a snack, peruse the Duty-Free, stock up and get back to your car before landing across the sound.
 The Øresund.

 NORTH TO FJÄLLBACKA, SWEDEN